New Killer Star

 "New Killer Star" is a song written and performed by the English singer David Bowie in 2003 for his twenty-fourth studio album Reality.
 This was the first single from the album.
+The song title is a play on the words 'nuclear star'.
+The B-side is a cover of Sigue Sigue Sputnik's "Love Missile F1-11".

 While it is uncertain what the song is really about (like other Bowie songs), the lyrics make oblique reference to life in post-9/11 New York City.
 However the video clip, directed by Brumby Boylston of National Television, tells a surreal story using lenticular-postcard-like images of a spaceship almost crashing into the modern American heartland.
 Bowie himself said of the song: "I'm not a political commentator, but I think there are times when I'm stretched to at least implicate what's happening politically in the songs that I'm writing.
 And there was some nod, in a very abstract way, toward the wrongs that are being made at the moment with the Middle Eastern situation.
 I think that song is a pretty good manifesto for the whole record."

-The song title is a play on the words 'nuclear star'.

-The B-side is a cover of Sigue Sigue Sputnik's "Love Missile F1-11".